 An Honor Graduate must have an overall average of 90 or above in core courses (Bible, English, Foreign Language, Math, Science and Social Studies) taken above the eighth grade at First Presbyterian Day School.
-A student pursuing the Accelerated Track who earns a 90 or above cumulative GPA earns recognition as Honor Graduate with Distinction.
+A student pursuing the Accelerated Track (on previous page) who earns a 90 or above cumulative GPA earns recognition as Honor Graduate with Distinction.